We value your family’s emotional and physical health.

 - We will provide CDC/FDA approved sanitizer but will prioritize hand washing as the best method.

-- We will follow all Delaware guidance for the use of PPE and social distancing within our programs.
+- We will monitor all Delaware guidance for the use of PPE and social distancing edit procedures as needed.
+We will consult with the staff and parents for procedure input.

-- We will disinfect surfaces and shared items with CDC/EPA approved products containing plant-based Thymol disinfectant for the lowest toxicity danger.
+- We will disinfect surfaces and shared items with CDC/EPA approved products containing plant-based disinfectants for the lowest toxicity danger.

 - We employ a Sanitation Manager who will maintain and implement all cleaning procedures throughout our program days.
 Our instructors and students will not need to divide their attention between educating and cleaning.